PurpurMC/PurpurDocs/mkdocs/Commands.md

     - `bukkit.command.purpur`

 ## /ping
-- This command allows viewing the ping of players.
+- This command shows the ping of players.
 If you do not specify a player name or player entity selector (`@a`, `@r`, etc) it will show you your own ping.

 - **examples**
     - `/ping` shows you your own ping